Profunctor Optics, a Categorical Update: Tambara theory

-whose elements can be seen as a family of morphisms that is natural in both \(M \in \M\) and \((A,B) \in \C^{op} \otimes \D\).
+whose elements can be seen as a family of morphisms that is dinatural in \(M \in \M\) and natural in \((A,B) \in \C^{op} \otimes \D\).
 The two conditions in the definition of Tambara module can be rewritten as the axioms of the coalgebra. \end{proof}

 \begin{proposition} The \(\Theta\) comonad has a left \Vt{adjoint} \(\Phi\), which must therefore be a monad.
 On objects, it is given by the following formula.

 That is, there exists a \Vt{natural} isomorphism \(\Nat(\Phi Q,P) \cong \Nat(Q,\Theta P)\). \end{proposition}